- David O. Russell

 Living in his childhood home in a Philadelphia suburb with his parents, Pat Sr. (Robert De Niro) and Dolores (Jacki Weaver), the former high school teacher Pat Jr. spends his days jogging by the houses of his estranged wife’s friends and the school where they both used to teach.
 His parents learn the first night that Pat isn’t completely together, as he stays up reading books from Nikki’s class syllabus and becomes enraged by Ernest Hemmingway’s refusal to end A Farewell to Arms more cheerfully.
 Pat has no social filter; he blurts out whatever rude or insensitive notion pops into his head without delay.
 He’s invited to a dinner party one evening where he meets Tiffany (Jennifer Lawrence), who lacks social skills in another way entirely.
 A widow, since the death of her cop husband Tiffany has used sex to quell her sorrow, and she too spouts out blunt remarks to her uptight sister (Julia Stiles) and brother-in-law (John Ortiz).
 Just after the party on the walk home, she could kiss Pat one instant and kill him the next.
 Although their mutual attraction is apparent to the viewer, Pat resists the temptation Tiffany represents in favor of repairing his marriage.

 Pat’s manic friendship with Tiffany becomes a thorny prospect, however, when she agrees to pass letters on to Nikki for Pat, but only if he agrees to help her with a dance competition in return, which requires training together day after day at close proximity.
 At the same time, Pat Sr. wants his son at home; he may be unlucky in life, but he’s a rabbit foot in the living room during an Eagles game.
 Pat’s highly superstitious and OCD father needs everything just right for Game Day.
 He’s created a successful little bookie operation and has banked his cash to open a classic Philly Cheesesteak restaurant.
-But he loses a bundle on a high risk game and resolves to bet everything on the outcome of Tiffany and Pat’s dance competition.
+But he loses a bundle on a high-risk game and resolves to bet everything on the outcome of Tiffany and Pat’s dance competition.
 In what might normally be a creative downturn in the film’s inspired screwball, dark-tinged, yet deeply emotional idiosyncrasies to this point, the conclusion teeters on the outcome of a concurrent football game and a local So You Think You Can Dance-esque tournament.
 Russell brings it all together in a whirlwind of cheering and tears that couldn’t be held back if you tried.

 As is often the case with Russell’s films, Silver Linings Playbook has a look that supports its content.
 Tasanobu Takayanagi’s cinematography captures the frenzied scenes of familial outbursts and live-wire confrontations with just as much dazzle as he does a final imposing pull-away, the camera movements as energized as the performers.
 Editors Jay Cassidy and Crispin Struthers assemble it with the same level of elated emotion in the cuts.
 Russell is a master at orchestrating scenes where multiple actors are speaking—more often arguing—at once, and at times these dramatic blowouts feel like chaos, except they’re all carefully controlled by this notoriously precise filmmaker.
 True to form, the dialogue in Russell’s script adaptation is sharp, witty, and multi-layered as his best efforts, best aligning with the neuroses-laden material of his first two comedies, Spanking the Monkey and Flirting with Disaster.

-Also characteristic for a Russell film is that he brings out the best in his actors.
+Also characteristic of a Russell film is that he brings out the best in his actors.
 Mark Wahlberg was never better than his performances in Three Kings, I Heart Huckabees, and The Fighter; Ben Stiller invented his “neurotic guy” persona on Flirting with Disaster; Christian Bale and Melissa Leo both earned Oscars for The Fighter.
 Likewise, Russell allows Cooper to explore a range the actor’s broader fare hasn’t allowed (the director even pokes fun at Cooper’s appearance in horror schlock The Midnight Meat Train, visible on a marquee in the background), and Cooper’s high-energy, feverish delivery never misses a beat.
 Lawrence quickly makes us forget she’s become a pop-culture icon since her appearance in The Hunger Games, and reminds us she’s capable of the depth shown in Winter’s Bone; the gravity pulling Tiffany’s emotional lows is supremely affecting.
 Most surprising is De Niro, who, after a string of half-hearted and unremarkable performances, proves he’s still capable of engaging his audience.
 Chris Tucker also makes a rare appearance in a small, funny supporting role as Pat’s hair-obsessed fellow inmate.

 Fuelled by unexpected dramatic turns and a gamut of oddball hang-ups that set the comic tone, Silver Linings Playbook marks another decisive triumph for David O. Russell, who’s made both the funniest film and the most heartening romance in recent memory.
 Another writer-director could have played up the mushy sentimentality of the story to find an all-too-common crazy-people-in-love tale, but in Russell’s hands, the material feels fresh and invigorated.
 What’s more, he unloads a store of complex emotions put forth by talented actors in brilliantly screw-loose performances, making everything onscreen at once moving and entertaining.
 Silver Linings Playbook balances the line between conventional and unconventional in a grandly satisfying way that will please the average moviegoer afraid to go anywhere near the margins, but also involve cinephiles looking for a film that walks on the ledge ready to jump.